babignano/darksky-api-wrapper/readme.md

 Run tests with `npm test`

-## Build
+### Build

-To compile the project use `npm run build` to generate the compiled distribution
+To compile the project use `npm run build` to generate the compiled distribution.

+### Running

+Run the `npm start` command after the build to start the server for a non development environment